50 Things You Need to Do Before the Fall

 Scrub off your dead skin

 Cooler temps means drier skin and dry skin is flaky skin.
 Keep your skin smooth (and your clothes clean) by doing a weekly scrub with an exfoliation brush, says celebrity aesthetician Joshua Ross of West Hollywood’s SkinLab.
-Exfoliation is great but there are so many ways you can go wrong, like this roundup of the worst skincare advice dermatologists have ever heard.
+Exfoliation is great but there are so many ways you can go wrong.

 Upgrade your moisturizer